pixel

 This brings us to point three: When you see elements in the first two points above, begin forming an escape route.
 The urgency in developing or using an escape route depends on the level of threat you observe.
 There will be times you notice something that makes you casually look for an exit.
 There will be other times you will immediately start moving in a safe direction.
 In most cases, a few steps toward safety is the difference between life and death.

-In a mall, remember that many stores have rear exits for employees and deliveries.
+Remember that most facilities have rear exits for employees and deliveries.
 These might be a quick way out—or at least a place to go, lock the door and look for cover.

 In addition to a safe escape, taking cover is also a vital component of surviving.
 You might not have an immediate exit—or the path to the exit leaves you too exposed.
-In that case cover, getting behind something that stops bullets, is crucial.
+In that case, getting behind something that stops bullets is crucial.
 It might be a giant planter or a support column.
-Take a look around next time you are at the mall.
+When you’re out in a public, take a look around for potential cover spots.

 Ideally, a combination of escaping and cover is best.
 While the cover will stop bullets, this won’t help if a shooter moves toward you.
 Always look for the next safe place if yours is compromised.